College of Family and Consumer Sciences

 |Degree||Field of Study||Institution||Graduation|

-My qualitative research explores age, gender, and creative labor.
-I am interested in the socio-cultural aspects of the NYC fashion and textiles industry, the complexity of working and ageing in its youth-centric, visual culture, and the significance of intergenerational teams in the workplace.
-I also focus on the appearance management strategies, consumption needs, and workplace practices of professional women over age 50 who hold creative positions in the industry.
+My qualitative research explores age, gender, and creative labor in the fashion industry workforce.
+I examine the sociocultural and socioeconomic aspects of the NYC fashion and textiles industry, the complexity of working and ageing in its youth-centric, visual culture, and intergenerational collaboration in the workplace.

 UGA Textiles, Merchandising and Interiors: